mikegreer/ng-questions/README.md

-## Question master
+## NG-Questions

+A front-end modular data capture engine for market tests.

-A high-fidelity prototype of the quote flow.
-This can be used for running live tests, better shared understanding with the development team, and to prototype potential data structures.<br>
+This can be used for running live tests, better shared understanding with the development team, and to prototype potential data structures.

 Over time, this should grow into a highly reusable test suite to allow quote funnel prototypes to be created and tested quickly with live or near-live data.

 ## Getting set up
 In the project directory, run

 ### `yarn`

-to install dependencies.
+to install dependencies, then run

-Then run

 ### `yarn start`